 Is there anything you can do about that?
 The answer is, Yes!

 Although it’s easy for your website or software to craft an email, it cannot actually be sent without an email service provider.
 Think about the correlation between email and traditional “snail” mail.
-The letter your write or print and stuff into an envelope is analogous to the email itself.
+The letter you write or print and stuff into an envelope is analogous to the email itself.
 But someone has to physically move that envelop from your home or office to its destination – the United States Postal Service (USPS).

 It’s the same with email.
 The email that your website creates needs someone like the USPS in order for it to be sent.
 That’s where an Email Service Provider comes into play.
-Unlike sending a physical piece of mail where in the US we basically have one choice, there are many vendors that will send email for you.
+Unlike sending a physical piece of mail where in the US we basically have one choice, there are many vendors that will send an email for you.

 Here are several, but there are many more…

 They all offer similar features and services, and most are pay to play.
 At Array Digital we prefer SendGrid and use that on almost all of our projects.